Rajendra Shah (poet)

-Rajendra Keshavlal Shah (28 January 1913 – 2 January 2010) was a lyrical poet who wrote in Gujarati.
+Rajendra Keshavlal Shah (28 January 1913 – 2 January 2010) was an Indian Gujarati-language poet from Gujarat, India.
 Born in Kapadvanj, he authored more than 20 collections of poems and songs, mainly on the themes of the beauty of nature, and about the everyday lives of indigenous peoples and fisherfolk communities.
 In his poems using Sanskrit metrics, he was influenced by Rabindranath Tagore.
-He is considered one of the giants of post Gandhi-era in Gujarati literature.
+He is considered one of the giants of the post-Gandhi era in Gujarati literature.

 Among his various professions, Shah was also a publisher in Mumbai, where he launched the poetry magazine Kavilok in 1957.
 The press itself became an important Sunday meeting-place for Gujarati poets.
 Apart from writing poetry, Shah also translated into Gujarati Tagore's poetry collection Balaaka; Jayadeva's Gita Govinda; Coleridge's The Rime of the Ancient Mariner; and Dante's The Divine Comedy.

-Shah won the Jnanpith Award for 2001.
+Shah received the Jnanpith Award for 2001.

 Biography

 Shah was born in 1913 in Kapadvanj, a town in the erstwhile Bombay Presidency of British India (in present-day Kheda district of Gujarat, India).
 After attending Wilson College in Mumbai, he graduated with a degree in philosophy from the Maharaja Sayajirao University of Baroda.
 Shah's first poem came in print in Wilsonian, the college magazine of the Wilson College, in 1933.

 In 1930, he discontinued from the study, as he was arrested in Civil disobedience movement and sentenced to the jail.
 In 1931, he married Manjula Agrawal.

 Later, in 1934, he earned his bachelor's degree in philosophy from The Maharaja Sayajirao University of Baroda, and thereafter, started his career by teaching school students in Ahmedabad.

 He died on 2 January 2010 in Mumbai.